Student Services and Resources

 communitysafety.utoronto.ca

-The Community Safety Office responds to students, staff, and faculty members of the University of Toronto community who have personal safety concerns.
+The Community Safety Office offers short-term support and assistance to students, staff, and faculty members of the University of Toronto community who have experienced personal safety concerns.

 Division of People Strategy, Equity & Culture